kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-04-quick-guide-to-http-caching.md

 > Note that this image is just to give you an idea.
 Depending upon the type of cache, the place where it is implemented could vary.
 More on this later.

-Before we get into further details, let give you an overview of the terms that will be used, further in the article
+Before we get into further details, let me give you an overview of the terms that will be used, further in the article

 - **Client** could be your browser or any application requesting the server for some resource
 - **Origin Server**, the source of truth, houses all the content required by the client and is responsible for fulfilling the client requests.
 - **Stale Content** is the cached but expired content
-- **Fresh Content** is the content available in cache and hasn't expired yet
+- **Fresh Content** is the content available in cache that hasn't expired yet
-- **Cache Validation** is the process of contacting the server to check the validity of the cached content and get it updated for when it is going to expire maybe
+- **Cache Validation** is the process of contacting the server to check the validity of the cached content and get it updated for when it is going to expire
 - **Cache Invalidation** is the process of removing any stale content available in the cache

 ![Caching terms](http://i.imgur.com/vIMNEeD.png)

 ## Caching Locations

-Web cache can be shared or depending upon the location where it exists.
+Web cache can be shared or private depending upon the location where it exists.
 Below is the list of caching locations

 ### Browser Cache
 You might have noticed that when you click the back button in your browser, it takes less time than the time that it took during the first load; this is the browser cache in play.
-Browser cache is the most common location for caching and browsers usually reserve some space for caching.
+Browser cache is the most common location for caching and browsers usually reserve some space for it.

 ![Browser Cache](http://i.imgur.com/DL9HvLX.png)